Assam’s small ethnic groups dumped BJP over CAA. The party wooed them back – not just for elections

 But, most importantly, the leaders of these smaller ethnic communities say it is self-preservation that makes them wary of pulling their weight behind the two new regional parties that the anti-CAA movement birthed.
 “The fact that we do the kind of politics we do is ultimately at the end of the day to protect the interests of our community,” said Gohain.
 “We are not secure politically yet so we cannot beyond a point make common cause with Assamese nationalism.”

-Naba Moran broadened the idea further: “We believe that the CAA is an assault on the Assamese community, but that doesn’t mean we can possibly oppose a Moran candidate.”
+Naba Moran broadened the idea: “We believe that the CAA is an assault on the Assamese community, but that doesn’t mean we can possibly oppose a Moran candidate.”

 Explaining his point further, he said: “We don’t support the CAA, of course, that’s why we protested against it.
 But we have to be mindful of our larger cause, the very point of our fight: political power and representation for the community.”